Habsburg Spain: Beginnings of the empire (1504–1521)

-Ferdinand's death later that year led to the ascension of young Charles to both Spanish thrones as Charles I of Castile and Aragon, further solidifying the monarchy of Spain.
+Ferdinand's death later that year led to the ascension of young Charles to both Spanish thrones, further solidifying the monarchy of Spain.
 His inheritance included all the Spanish possessions in the New World and around the Mediterranean.
 Upon the death of his Habsburg father in 1506, Charles had inherited the Habsburg Netherlands and Franche-Comté, growing up in Flanders.
-In 1519, with the death of his paternal grandfather Maximilian I, Charles inherited the Habsburg territories in Germany, and was duly elected as Holy Roman Emperor that year.
-His mother Joanna remained titular queen of Castile until her death in 1555, but due to her mental health and worries of her being proposed as an alternative monarch by opposition (as happened in the Revolt of the Comuneros), Charles kept her imprisoned.
+In 1519, with the death of his paternal grandfather, Emperor Maximilian, Charles inherited the Habsburg territories in Germany, and was duly elected as Holy Roman emperor that year.
+Joanna remained queen of Castile until her death in 1555, but due to her mental health and worries of her being proposed as an alternative monarch by opposition (as happened in the Revolt of the Comuneros), Charles kept her imprisoned.

 17th century painting depicting the 1521 Fall of Tenochtitlan.
 Spanish colonists were led to invade the Aztec Empire by conquistador Hernán Cortés.

 At that point, Emperor and King Charles was the most powerful man in Christendom.
-The accumulation of so much power by one man and one dynasty greatly concerned Francis I of France, now surrounded by Habsburg territories.
+The accumulation of so much power by one man and one dynasty greatly concerned King Francis I of France, now surrounded by Habsburg territories.
 In 1521 Francis invaded the Spanish possessions in Italy and Navarre, inaugurating a second round of Franco-Spanish conflict.
 The war was a disaster for France, which suffered defeats at Biccoca (1522), Pavia (1525, at which Francis was captured), and Landriano (1529) before Francis ceded Milan to Spain once more.

 Spain's overseas possessions in the New World were based in the Caribbean and the Spanish Main.
 They consisted of a rapidly decreasing indigenous population, few resources of value to the crown, and a sparse Spanish settler population.
 The situation changed dramatically with the expedition of Hernán Cortés, who conquered the Aztec Empire in 1521 by allying with indigenous rivals of the Aztecs alongside thousands of native warriors.
 Following the pattern established during the Reconquista and in the Caribbean, the first European settlements in the Americas, were created by conquerors who divided up the indigenous population into private holdings, encomiendas, and exploited their labor.
 With America's colonization, Spain gained vast new indigenous populations to convert to Christianity and rule as vassals of the crown.
 Charles established the Council of the Indies in 1524 to oversee all of Castile's overseas possessions.
 Charles appointed a viceroy in Mexico in 1535, capping the royal governance of the high court, Real Audiencia, and treasury officials with the highest royal official.
 Officials were under the jurisdiction of the Council of the Indies.
 Charles promulgated the New Laws of 1542 to limit the power of the Conquistadors to form a hereditary aristocracy that might challenge the power of the crown.